OpenACCUserGroup/openacc-users-group/CONTRIBUTING.md

 # Pull Request Process
 Contributors should:
+- Fork a copy of the repository
 - Clone the project to your own machine
-- Create a branch
 - Add your examples by following the guidelines in CONTRIBUTING.md
-- Commit and push the changes to your branch
+- Commit and push the changes to your fork
 - Submit a pull request to have your contribution accepted into the main repository.

 # Indicating your acceptance